XIAZY/DriveIt/README.md

 - If you want to fetch comics from DMZJ, make sure the flyleaf address begins with www.dmzj.com instead of manhua.dmzj.com.
 The logic to fetch comics from these two domains are different.

+- Sometimes you will receive `connection reset` if you try to fetch comics from eHentai if you are in Mainland China.
+Use a global VPN or Proxychains instead.

 - Personally, I'll recommend you to fetch comics from DMZJ.
 For me this website is the fastest one.
 ## License